PalmiizKittinan/pkl-rest-api-auth/README.md

 ## 📄 License

 This plugin is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).
-You are free to modify and redistribute under the same license.
+You are free to modify and redistribute it under the same license.